Public Holidays in Kenya 2026 – National & Public Holidays

 Overview of Kenya’s Public Holidays

 The holiday calendar in Kenya includes New Year’s Day, national identity and independence celebrations, Christian holidays like Good Friday and Easter, and Islamic festivals such as Eid al-Fitr and Eid al-Adha.
 When Islamic holidays fall, dates are confirmed based on moon sighting.
 Some holidays falling on Sunday are often observed the next weekday.
+These holidays also provide opportunities for domestic travel and short breaks across the country.

 List of Public Holidays in Kenya (2025)